jwcarroll/ng-contacts/readme.md

 Shows how to create a simple filter that transforms a Date object to a nicer display format

   - Create date filter using moment.js

+##step-4.1

+Demonstrate pulling contacts from server using $http service

+  - Briefly show API code, explain backend is irrelevant
+  - Pull in contacts using $http from API
+  - Replace client delete with $http delete